 Flexible classrooms are learning spaces designed to encourage student interaction, to engage them with active learning techniques and thereby create the opportunity for retention and transfer of knowledge and deeper learning.

 The basic idea of flexible classrooms is to remove students from a passive learning environment and instead create a space that encourages and facilitates their involvement in each and every class.
 At UT, flexible classrooms come in several configurations.
-There are several TEAL classrooms (technology-enhanced rooms), some ‘scale-up’ rooms, and–in the UTK Humanities and Social Science Building or HSS–the renovations this summer call for a host of flexible classrooms, using “node chairs” and smart boards.
+There are several TEAL classrooms (technology-enhanced rooms), some ‘scale-up’ rooms, and–in the UTK Humanities and Social Science Building or HSS there are a host of flexible classrooms, using “node chairs” and smart boards.